Dilute Bose gas with three-body interaction: recent results and open questions: The Gross--Pitaevskii regime

-From a Hellmann--Feynman argument we also obtain the convergence of states for approximate minimizers. \begin{theorem}[Condensation of approximate ground states~\cite{NamRicTri-21}] Let $ V, V_{\rm ext}$ be as in Theorem~\ref{thm:main1}.
+By a refinement of the proof of Theorem~\ref{thm_GS_energy_GP}, we also obtain the convergence of states for approximate minimizers. \begin{theorem}[Condensation of approximate ground states] Let $V$ and $V_{\rm ext}$ be as in Theorem~\ref{thm_GS_energy_GP}.
 Assume that $\Psi_N$ is an approximate ground state of $H_N^{\rm GP}$, namely

 Then we have